CDRT/mk_docs/docs/guides/cv/commercial_vantage.md

 ![img](https://cdrt.github.io/mk_docs/img/cv/vantage_su_flow.png)

+!!! info ""
-?>With version 10.2208.22.0 the repository path can now also be specified as a URL path to an accessible cloud storage location.
+   With version 10.2208.22.0 the repository path can now also be specified as a URL path to an accessible cloud storage location.

 See here for more information about using Update Retriever to create your own custom repository of updates: [https://support.lenovo.com/us/en/solutions/ht037099](https://support.lenovo.com/us/en/solutions/ht037099)